kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 ### Ingestion Path Components
 #### Partition Service Client
 ##### Blocking vs non-blocking I/O
 1. When client makes a request to a server, server processes the request and sends back a response.
-	2. The client initiates the connection by using sockets.
-		3. ** When a client makes a request, the socket that handles that connection on the server-side is blocked.** This happens within a single execution thread.
-So the thread that handles that connection is blocked as well.
+2. The client initiates the connection by using sockets.  ** When a client makes a request, the socket that handles that connection on the server-side is blocked.** This happens within a single execution thread. **So the thread that handles that connection is blocked as well.**
-	3. When another client sends a request at the same time, we need to create one more thread to process that request.
+3. When **another client sends a request** at the same time, we need to **create one more thread to process that request**.
 This is how blocking systems work.They create one thread per connection.
 4. Modern multi-core machines can handle hundreds of concurrent connections each.
-But let's say server starts to experience a slow down and number of active connections and threads increases.
-When this happens, machines can go into a death spiral and the whole cluster of machines may die.
+But let's say server starts to experience a slow down and number of active connections and threads increases. **When this happens, machines can go into a death spiral and the whole cluster of machines may die**.
 This is why we need `Rate Limiting` solution, to help keep systems stable during traffic peeks.
 -  non-blockingI/O
-	- When we can use a single thread on the server side to handle multiple concurrent connections.
-Server just queues the request and the actual I/O is then processed at some later point.
+	- When we can use a single thread on the server side to handle multiple concurrent connections. **Server just queues the request and the actual I/O is then processed at some later point.**
-	- Piling up requests in the queue are far less expensive than piling up threads.
-Non-blocking systems are more efficient and as a result has higher throughput.
+	- Piling up requests in the queue are far less expensive than piling up threads. **Non-blocking systems are more efficient and as a result has higher throughput.**
 	- You may be wondering that if non-blocking systems are so great, why we still have so many blocking systems out there?
 Because everything has a price.
 And the price of non-blocking systems is increased complexity of operations.
 Blocking systems are easy to debug.
 - Blocking Pros
 	- Blocking systems are easy to debug.And this is a big deal.